 Instructions to Complete This CNE Activity

-To receive a Certificate of Completion, you must complete the steps below that include viewing the full content of the program and completing the course evaluation.
+To receive a Certificate of Completion for this course, follow the steps below, and complete and view the full content of the program including the course evaluation.

-NASN will conduct an outcome assessment approximately 30 days after this program initially launches.
-Please be advised that you may be asked to participate in this outcome assessment.
+NASN will conduct an outcome assessment of a sample of participants at a later date.
+Please be advised that, if you complete this course, you may be asked to participate in this outcome assessment.